Not ready to get pregnant? We can help pick a option that works for you!

 15) MALE STERILIZATION (VASECTOMY): Male sterilizations is a permanent technique for men who are sure they will never want children.
 The tubes that carry sperm from the testicles to the man’s penis are cut, closed or tied.

 16) NATURAL CYCLES APP: This is an app which serves you to understand how your cycle works.
-You can only get pregnant throughout six days in your cycle.
+You can likely get pregnant through out the six days in your cycle.
 This app finds those days for you.
-All you must to do is measure your temperature in the morning, come into the app and it will give you a red or a green day liable on whether you need to use protection.
+All you must to do is measure your temperature in the morning, come into the app and it will give you a red or a green day - it is upon you whether you want to use protection.
+Not a reliable form of birth control.